isomerpages/nlb-biblioasia/index.md

           url: https://form.gov.sg/#!/616799db4d9b61001398f79b
       background: /images/Vol 19 Issue 1/Tennis/tennis_hero_img.jpg
   - infopic:
+      title: "Collection Focus: A Comic Book Version of Operation Jaywick"
+      subtitle: Print
+      description: The story of Operation Jaywick, a daring attack on Japanese ships at Keppel Harbour in September 1943, is retold in a comic aimed at boys.
+      alt: Image alt text
+      url: vol-19/issue-2/jul-sep-2023/operation-jaywick-comic-book-victor/
+  - infopic:
       title: "32 Binjai Park: The Modernist Home of an Architect"
       subtitle: Places and Buildings
       description: The house that Lee Kip Lin built has stood the test of time,